Community Engagement

 • Planning creative heritage experiences and volunteer engagement opportunities

-• Writing fully evidenced Activity and Community Engagement Plans
+• Writing fully evidenced Activity Plans/Statements and Audience Development Plans

 • Reviewing and refocusing existing engagement planning